NamVo0413/PHP_MVC/README.md

 This is standard PHP MVC for study
 Process:
 - Building base structure for website (finish)
-- Building register function (Not finish)
+- Building register function (finish)